ArbitrumFoundation/docs/docs/partials/_glossary-partial.md

 Facilitates <a href="/dao-glossary#smart-contract">Smart contract</a> logic and execution for Ethereum's <a href="/dao-glossary#layer-1-l1">Layer 1 (L1)</a>  network.
 Powered by execution-layer clients like <a href="/dao-glossary#geth">Geth</a>, Nethermind, and Besu.

 ### Geth {#geth}
-An execution-layer client that defines the Ethereum state transition function and handles network-layer logic like transaction memory pooling.
-Arbitrum Nitro  utilizes a fork of Geth to ________.
+An execution-layer client that defines the Ethereum state transition function and handles network-layer logic like transaction memory pooling. <a href="/dao-glossary#arbitrum-nitro">Arbitrum Nitro</a>  utilizes a fork of Geth to ________.

 ### Governance {#governance}
 The way that decisions get made.
 Governance of web2 technologies traditionally depends on a board of directors abiding by trusted social contracts, while governance of web3 technologies depends on Decentralized Autonomous Organizations (DAOs) governed through <a href="/dao-glossary#trustless">Trustless</a> <a href="/dao-glossary#smart-contract">Smart contract</a>s.